 You create business terms to standardize definitions of business concepts so that your data is described in a uniform and easily understood way across your enterprise.
 Business terms can describe the contents of the data, the sensitivity of the data, or other aspects of the data, such as the subject or purpose of the data.
-You can assign one or more business terms to individual columns in relational data sets and to the whole data asset.
+You can assign one or more business terms to individual columns in relational data sets, to other governance artifacts, or to data assets.

 You can use business terms for these goals: